How to Become a Solar Photovoltaic Installer

 Most photovoltaic installers learn on the job working with experienced installers.

-Although some photovoltaic (PV) installers need only a high school diploma and receive on-the-job training lasting up to 1 year, most candidates receive training at a technical school or community college.
-These 2-year programs offer entry-level courses or may be part of an apprenticeship program.
+There are multiple paths to becoming a solar photovoltaic (PV) installer, often called PV installers.
+Some workers need only a high school diploma and receive on-the-job training lasting up to 1 year.
+Other candidates take a course at a technical school or community college.
+Some PV installers learn to install panels as part of an apprenticeship.

-Most PV installers take courses at local community colleges and trade schools to learn about solar panel installation.
+Some PV installers take courses at local community colleges or trade schools to learn about solar panel installation.
 Courses range from basic safety and PV knowledge to system design.
 Although course length varies by state and locality, most usually last a few days to several months.

 Some candidates may enter the field by taking online training courses.
 This is particularly useful for candidates with prior construction experience, such as former electricians.

 Some PV installers learn their trade on the job by working with experienced installers.
-On-the-job training usually lasts between 1 month and 1 year, where workers learn about safety, tool use, and PV system installation techniques.
+On-the-job training usually lasts between 1 month and 1 year, during which workers learn about safety, tool use, and PV system installation techniques.

 Solar PV system manufacturers may also provide specific training on a product.
 Such training usually includes a system overview and proper installation techniques of the manufacturer’s products.